SwordSalesman/ConcordCharacterCreator/README.md

 ### To Do

+Known Bugs

 -   Fix the divine lore per sphere giving known ceremonies thing, you know the one.

--   Add 'export' button to approvals window which does what it says
+Wanted Features

+-   Ability to remove hero submissions.
+"Delete" button.
+-   Make the banner adjustable without a deploy, make it read from firebase probably.

 ## 🚀 Live Site